top of page

 Heat a small amount of oil in a frying pan over medium heat.
 Spoon the mixture into the pan and cook until golden brown, about 4-5 minutes per side.

-Serve with lemon soy sauce.
+Serve with lemon soy sauce, or chili sauce of your choice.

 Comments